Frugal Bribery in Voting: Preliminaries

+If $\alpha_i$ is $1$ for $i\in [k]$ and $0$ otherwise, then, we get the {\em $k$-approval} voting rule.
+For the {\em $k$-veto} voting rule, $\alpha_i$ is $0$ for $i\in [m-k]$ and $-1$ otherwise. $1$-approval is called the {\em plurality} voting rule and $1$-veto is called the {\em veto} voting rule.
+If $\alpha_i=m-i$ for every $i\in[m]$, then we get the {\em Borda} voting rule.

-\item Maximin: The maximin score of a candidate $x$ is $\min_{y\ne x} D_E(x,y)$.
+\item \textbf{Maximin:} The maximin score of a candidate $x$ is $\min_{y\ne x} D_E(x,y)$.
 The winners are the candidates with maximum maximin score.

-\item Copeland$^{\alpha}$: Given $\alpha\in[0,1]$, the Copeland$^{\alpha}$ score of a candidate $x$ is $|\{y\ne x:D_E(x,y)>0\}|+\alpha|\{y\ne x:D_E(x,y)=0\}|$.
+\item \textbf{Copeland$^{\alpha}$:} Given $\alpha\in[0,1]$, the Copeland$^{\alpha}$ score of a candidate $x$ is $|\{y\ne x:D_E(x,y)>0\}|+\alpha|\{y\ne x:D_E(x,y)=0\}|$.
 The winners are the candidates with maximum Copeland$^{\alpha}$ score.
 If not mentioned otherwise, we will assume $\alpha$ to be zero.

-\item Bucklin: A candidate $x$'s Bucklin score is the minimum number $l$ such that more than half of the voters rank $x$ in their top $l$ positions.
-The winners are the candidates with lowest Bucklin score.
+\item \textbf{Simplified Bucklin:} A candidate $x$'s simplified Bucklin score is the minimum number $\ell$ such that more than half of the voters rank $x$ in their top $\ell$ positions.
+The winners are the candidates with lowest simplified Bucklin score.

-\item Plurality with runoff: The top two candidates according to the plurality scores are selected first.
-The pairwise winner of these two candidates is selected as the winner of the election.\longversion{ This rule is often called the runoff voting rule.}
+\item \textbf{Plurality with runoff:} The top two candidates according to the plurality scores are selected first.
+The pairwise winner of these two candidates is selected as the winner.
+This rule is often called the runoff voting rule.

-\item Single Transferable Vote: In Single Transferable Vote (STV), a candidate with the least plurality score is dropped from the election and its votes are transferred to the next preferred candidate.
+\item \textbf{Single Transferable Vote:} In Single Transferable Vote (STV), a candidate with the least plurality score is dropped from the election and its votes are transferred to the next preferred candidate.
 If two or more candidates receive the least plurality score, then a tie breaking rule is used.
-The candidate that remains \longversion{after $(m-1)$ rounds}\shortversion{till the last round} is the winner. \end{itemize}
+The candidate that remains after $(m-1)$ rounds is the winner. \end{itemize}

-\longversion{ Among the above voting correspondences along with any arbitrary lexicographic tie-breaking rule, the scoring rules, maximin, Copeland, and Bucklin voting rules are monotonic and only the maximin and the Copeland voting rules are Condorcet consistent.}
+Among the above voting correspondences along with any arbitrary lexicographic tie-breaking rule, only the maximin and the Copeland voting rules are Condorcet consistent.

+We use the notation $A\le_\Pshort{}B$ to denote that the problem $A$ polynomial time many-to-one reduces to the problem $B$.